Stedelijk Museum Amsterdam: 20th century

 In 1905, Cornelis Baard was appointed curator of the Stedelijk and promoted to museum director in 1920.
 During his time as curator, the local authority began building its own collection of modern art.
-The Great Depression in the Netherlands led to municipal cutbacks and an increased need for policy reviews in the first half of the 1930s.
+However, the Great Depression in the Netherlands led to municipal cutbacks and an increased need for policy reviews in the first half of the 1930s.
 In 1932, a purchasing committee was established with two members from the VVHK and two from the local authority.
 These four figures oversaw all art purchases for the museum, notably works of Hague and Amsterdam Impressionism and pieces by international contemporaries.

 The museum began actively acquiring art in 1930.
 In 1933, M.B.B.
-Nijkerk's collection of books came to the Stedelijk, which was later expanded to include aesthetic book design and typography.
+Nijkerk's collection of books came to the Stedelijk; the focus of museum would later expand to include book design and typography.
 The Museum of Applied Art opened on the ground floor of the west wing on 15 December 1934.
 This collection included furniture, glass, pottery, and china, graphic design and posters, textiles, small sculptures and masks, batik, metalwork, and stained glass with an emphasis on Dutch work from around the turn of the century.

 In 1936, David Röell, who had previously worked at the Rijksmuseum and was secretary of the VVHK, took over as museum director.
 Röell appointed Willem Sandberg as the new curator in January 1938.
 Sandberg eventually took over as director of the museum in 1945.
 By 1962, the VVHK handed over most of its collection, including works by George Hendrik Breitner, Paul Cézanne, Jean-Baptiste-Camille Corot, Gustave Courbet, Vincent van Gogh, and Johan Jongkind.